 Brokers, banks or other nominees who hold shares of our common stock for a beneficial owner in "street name" have the discretion to vote on "routine" proposals when they have not received voting instructions from the beneficial owner prior to the Special Meeting.
 A broker non-vote occurs when a broker or other nominee does not receive voting instructions from the beneficial owner and does not have the discretion to direct the voting of the shares.
 Under the rules that govern brokers that are voting shares held in street name, brokers have the discretion to vote those shares on routine matters but not on non-routine matters.
-Proposal 1 regarding the reverse stock split is considered non-routine.
-Therefore, your broker does not have discretion to vote your shares on Proposal 1.
+Proposal Number 1 regarding the reverse stock split is considered non-routine.
+Therefore, your broker does not have discretion to vote your shares on Proposal Number 1.

 We encourage you to provide instructions to your bank or brokerage firm by voting your proxy.
 This action ensures your shares will be voted at the Special Meeting in accordance with your wishes.
-If you do not provide instructions to your bank or brokerage firm, your shares will not be voted.
+If you do not provide instructions to your bank or brokerage firm, your shares will not be counted as present at the Special Meeting or voted.